-Journal writing is a fabulous way to reinforce your child’s writing practice because it is creative, versatile, and easy to implement into lesson plans.
-Moreover, journaling is a powerful and fun learning tool to help elementary children practice their writing skills early on which will serve them beyond their elementary writing years and well into their adult lives.
+Journal writing is a fabulous way to reinforce writing practice with your students because it is creative, versatile, and easy to implement into lesson plans.
+Moreover, elementary writing prompts and topics are a powerful and fun learning tool to help children practice the writing skills that will serve them beyond their school years and well into their adult lives.

 Until next time, write on…